wusexplore/wusexplore/README.md

 - 👋 Hi, I’m @wusexplore
 - 👀 I’m interested in ...smart sensor developmentmto better characterize dynamic response and use AI, computer learning to optimize multisensor signals for more robust descrimination, detection.
+My ultimate goal is material science and electrodynamic applications.
 - 🌱 I’m currently learning ...microcontrollers and neural network applications.
-ALthough I am pretty well versed in the technologies I am learning the basics of the tools currently available.
+Although I have research experience in the technologies I am learning the basics of the application tools currently available.
 My experience is research and development.
-Now retired I can pusue problems I'm intersted in and financial accessibily.
+Now retired I can pusue problems I'm intersted in and financial accessibility.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...